 83. Group and Unit Quartermaster-Sergeants will belong to and be trained by the New Zealand Army Ordnance Corps, and when posted for duty in districts will be borne as supernumeraries on the establishment of that corps.
 They will be included in the effective strength of the group or unit in which they are actually serving and will be so accounted for in periodical returns for those groups or units.
 In so far as the questions of efficiency, leave, and duty are concerned, Quartermaster-Sergeants will be under the direct supervision of the A.Q.M.G. of the district, and will be directly responsible to the Group or Unit Commander, as the case may be, for the performance of their respective duties as Group or Unit Accountants.
 They will devote the whole of their time to the accounting, care, and custody of public property on issue.

-The post war tenure of the NZAOC managing unit Quartermaster accounts would be short and despite the benefits it brought, Force reductions and budget restraints would see Quartermaster system revert to pre-war arrangements with instruction conducted by the General Headquarters School (GHQ School) that would be established in Trentham camp in 1919.
+The post-war tenure of the NZAOC managing unit Quartermaster accounts was short, and despite the benefits, it brought, Force reductions and budget restraints saw the Quartermaster system revert to pre-war arrangements with instruction conducted by the General Headquarters School (GHQ School) that was established in Trentham camp in 1919.

-Established in 1919, and placed on a permanent footing in 1920 the GHQ School in Trentham would conduct training on a range of subjects for Officers of the NZSC and men of the NZPS who were responsible for the training, equipment, and administration of the Territorial and Senior Cadets.
+Established in 1919 and placed on a permanent footing in 1920, the GHQ School in Trentham conducted training on a range of subjects for Officers of the NZSC and men of the NZPS who were responsible for the training, equipment, and administration of the Territorial and Senior Cadets.